jbee/jbee.github.io/lex/index.md

 later stage, similar to a overall length check.

-A better solution, however, is to design the language so that such irregularities do not exist.
+A better solution, however, is to design the language so that such irregularities do not occur.
 In case of java's numbers we could disallow a floating point to start with a bare `.`, what would give the language the property of all number literals starting with a digit